actionjack117/actionjack117.gitub.io/README.md

 ## World of Imagination

 ### Overview
 On this demo the objective was to create both an interface and a delegate.
-Interfaces allow us to use multiple uses of inheritance.
+Interfaces allow us to have multiple cases of inheritance.
 With that we can create different instances of creatures that are unique.
 ### Screenshots
 ![Capture3](https://github.com/user-attachments/assets/7cd6e86e-e0b3-45f9-833d-29129d01a6fe)